dsrhaslab/lazyfs/README.md

 - **fifo_path_completed**: If we plan to inject the clear cache fault synchronously, it is necessary to determine the completion of the `lazyfs::clear-cache` command execution.
 By specifying this parameter, a message will be written to another FIFO (`finished::clear-cache`), so that users can set up a reader process that waits before making any post-fault consistency checks.
 - **log_all_operations**: Whether to log all file system operations that LazyFS receives.
 - **logfile**: The log file for LazyFS's outputs.
 Fault acknowledgment is sent to `stdout` or to the `logfile`.
+- **return**: Both torn-seq and torn-op have a parameter that by default is true, which only crashes LazyFS after the write returns.
+Can be set to false.

 To **run the file system**, one could use the **mount-lazyfs.sh** script, which calls FUSE with the correct parameters: